One unit of credit equals four semester hours.

 PSY 348 Health Psychology

 The focus of health psychology is the prevention of physical and emotional factors that may compromise a person’s health.
 This course will introduce theory and research on the interdependence between physical health, behavior and cognitive processes.
-Health psychology came into existence in 1977, and together with the area of behavioral medicine, utilizes behavioral principles, assessment and treatment of individuals with a medical diagnosis.
+Health psychology emerged as a discipline in 1977, and together with the area of behavioral medicine, uses behavioral principles in the assessment and treatment of individuals with a medical diagnosis.

 PSY 349 Research Mentorship